 Hong Kong: Business Environment

 Hong Kong is a leader in telecommunications with a strong market infrastructure.
-As at July 2011, the household fixed line penetration rate was 102.3%, which was among the highest in the world.
+As of January 2018, the residential fixed line penetration rate was over 91%, which is among the highest in the world.
 All exchanges are digital.

 Hong Kong's telecommunications market has been fully liberalised and there are no foreign ownership restrictions.
-According to a study released by the telecoms regulator in May 2011, this pro-competition policy has been very beneficial to consumers; residential and business users pay as little as one-tenth of the telecommunications charges as their counterparts in six other cities under comparison.
-Similar studies undertaken in 2003, 2005, 2008 and 2010 also concluded that Hong Kong continues to be in the forefront amongst telecommunications markets worldwide.
+This pro-competition policy has been very beneficial to consumers; residential and business users pay as little as one-tenth of the telecommunications charges as their counterparts in six other cities under comparison.
+Hong Kong continues to be in the forefront amongst telecommunications markets worldwide.

 The Office of the Telecommunications Authority (OFTA), established in 1993, is responsible for regulating the rapidly developing and increasingly competitive telecommunications industry in Hong Kong.
 In 2010, the government proposed an overhaul of the regulatory structure in this area (see below).